ivsg-psu/PathPlanning_MapTools_MapGenClassLibrary/README.md

     </ol>
 </details>

+***
 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The MapGen class library hosts tools to build maps useful for studying path planning, autonomy, etc. The result of these operations is usually a map representation of the expected obstacle environment.
+The MapGen class library hosts tools to build maps useful for studying path planning, autonomy, etc. The result of these operations is usually a map representation of the expected obstacle environment, and for nearly all the mapping work in the team, maps are stored as polytopes.

+Thus, a challenge when testing navigration algorithms is to generate polytope maps either from random inputs or from real data.
+Most of this library is coded to support random procedurally-generated map creation.
 As shown in Fig. 1 below, the process typically begins with user-selected seed points.
 These are then used to generate the Voronoi boundaries - the lines that are equidistant from other points.
 Next, an axis-aligned bounding box (AABB) is applied that crops the Voronoi boundaries to a specific working area.
 After this, the statistics for polytopes can be found (such as the mean of all verticies).
 These polytopes can then be used a the starter polytopes for shrinkage operations including shrinking polytopes to a particular radius, or shrinking equally from each polytope edge.
 The use of a procedural creation method to create obstacle maps allows the controlled re-creation of these maps across algorithms, and thereby permits analysis of map properties to discover relationships between vehicle mobility and obstacle characteristics.

-The most common usage of this repository is to generate maps for use in testing path planners and path following controllers.
+The most common usage of the maps from this repository is to generate maps for use in testing path planners and path following controllers.
 This repository also includes tools for modifying generated maps such as changing obstalce traversal costs, obstacle size, and obstacle size distribution.
 Finally, some obstacle field analysis tools are included as well.

 * Inputs:
     * desired number of obstalces